Register for Orientation

 - Orientation is a requirement of all first-year and transfer undergraduate students and is a one-day program.

 - The Orientation reservation site is accessible through your My OHIO portal.
 Reservations for Orientation cannot be accepted by phone.
 In your My OHIO portal, click on the "My Applications" tab and look for the Bobcat Student Orientation box.
 From there, access the online reservation system for BSO.
-Choose the date you would prefer for your first day of BSO and enter any parent or guest information.
+Choose the date you would prefer for BSO and enter any parent or guest information.
 Print a copy of the confirmation letter and bring it with you to BSO.

 - You should ensure that your final transcript(s) have been sent to Undergraduate Admissions several weeks in advance of your Orientation date.
 To help plan your schedule, you should bring course descriptions and syllabi for any in-progress coursework if you are still enrolled at another institution during your Orientation.